LLyaudet/DecimalsRangeRegexpGenerator/README.md

   but it would still be nice to be able to have a step like 0.25 working, for example;
   one could start by developing it for numbers as n/1 = n.
+- add some testing code and enhance UI;
 - other ideas you may have?

 Please, email me, if you are interested.